emberjs/rfcs/text/0730-semver-for-ts.md

 - specify the compiler support policy
 - specify the currently-supported versions of TypeScript
 - specify the definition of “public API” used by the library (e.g. “only documented types” vs. “all published types” etc.)
-- author and publish its types with `strict: true` and `noPropertyAccessFromIndexSignature: true` in its compiler configuration
+- author and publish its types with `strict: true` and `noUncheckedIndexedAccess: true` in its compiler configuration

 ## How we teach this